-The capacious title What Happens Now? suggests that we are at a crossroads in our city.
-Artists will be asked to consider: How have the city’s migratory patterns affected the market as a microcosm?
+The capacious title What happens now? suggests that we are at a crossroads in our city while allowing artist to probe and experiment: What is the role of anti-monuments?
 How can we work with local communities within larger social and cultural structures?
-What is the role of the feminist agenda and slogans?
 How can the Biennial Lab be an incubator or micro-ecology?
 What can ‘happen’ in a market situation that is voluble on some days yet static on others during the weekly market calendar cycle of open/closed, day/night?
 How can we listen to the murmurings of Melbourne?

 Curatorium: Natalie King (Chief Curator), David Cross (artist, curator, Head of Art and Performance, Deakin University), Jefa Greenaway (architect, Director, Greenaway Architects and Indigenous Architecture and Design Victoria), Veronica Kent (artist, The Telepathy Project), Djon Mundine OAM (curator, activist and writer), Fiona Whitworth (Queen Victoria Market), Lynda Roberts (City of Melbourne).

 International Affiliates: Claire Doherty (Director, Situations), Khairuddin Hori (artist and former Deputy Director of Artistic Programming, Palais de Tokyo, Paris), Hou Hanru (Director, MAXXI, Rome).